turt2live/ietf-mimi-linearized-matrix/draft-ralston-mimi-linearized-matrix.md

 between today's existing messaging service providers, which often do not persist chat history serverside, and do not seek to replicate it between servers.

-This document explores an API surface for Matrix which optimises for ease of interoperability at the expense of decentralised conversation history at a per-room level.
+This document explores an API surface for Matrix which optimizes for ease of interoperability at the expense of decentralised conversation history at a per-room level.
 We call this API surface "Linearized Matrix".